dragomano/Light-Portal/README.md

 It was made for your convenience, and if you like the project, support the developer.
 Or give a star ⭐️ to this project.

 ## About plugins
-Some custom addons may have their own licenses.
+Some custom addons have their own licenses.